ta3ag/lbd/_sources/globalvar.txt

 sdata or sbss
 ++++++++++++++

-The sdata/sbss are 16 bits addressable areas which planed in ELF for fast access.
+The sdata/sbss are 16 bits addressable areas which placed in ELF for fast access.
 Option cpu0-use-small-section=true will generate the following instructions.

 .. code-block:: bash